code-not-found/code-not-found.github.io/_posts/jms/2014-01-18-jms-activemq-message-priority-example.md

 Last, a JUnit test class in which a first `testSend()` test case will send three messages with default priority to a <var>'priority.q'</var> queue.
 It then verifies if the messages are read in first in, first out (FIFO) order.

 A second `testSendWithPriority()` test case which will send three messages with custom priorities where the last message gets the highest priority.
-In turn it verifies if the message are read in last in, first out (LIFO) order.
+In turn, it verifies if the messages are read in last in, first out (LIFO) order.

 ``` java
 package com.codenotfound.jms.priority;